Visit the Online Help Center

 You may be able to answer your question or find the information that you need online.

 Reemployment Assistance agents can provide information about filing a Reemployment Assistance claim, claiming your weeks or obtaining information about your claim.

-Beginning October 15, DEO's Contact Center will be open extended hours Monday through Friday from 7 AM until 8 PM EST and Saturday, 8:30 AM until 4 PM EST to help claimants with CONNECT.
-The contact center is also operational on Sundays from 9 AM until 4 PM EST. These extended hours are temporary during the transition to CONNECT.
+Beginning October 15, DEO's Contact Center will be open extended hours Monday through Friday from 7:30 AM until 6:30 PM EST and Saturday, 9:00 AM until 1 PM EST to help claimants with CONNECT.
+These extended hours are temporary during the transition to CONNECT.
 The Contact Center phone number is 800-204-2418.

 The Reemployment Assistance Hotline’s busiest days are Monday and Tuesday, as most customers are claiming their weeks.

 The best time to reach a Reemployment Assistance agent is generally:

 - Wednesday - Friday, 8:00 a.m. to 10:30 a.m. or 4:00 p.m. to 5:00 p.m., Eastern Time